08 Jun The Different Types of Vein Treatment available at The DOC Vein clinic

 Three to six treatments are typically required, spaced fortnightly to monthly apart.
 However, some clients may require annual maintenance treatments to maintain vein-free legs.

 Sclerotherapy treatment also attracts a Medicare Rebate.
 Unlike other different types of vein treatment, it can only be administered by a Registered Medical Doctor, NOT nurses, beauticians or dermal therapists.

 Using the Cutera Laser for Spider Vein Treatment

 “But hold on”, we hear you ask, “where do laser leg vein treatments fit into all this?”

 At times, there are certain individuals who cannot have Sclerotherapy due to an allergy to the sclerosant used, or more commonly, after successfully treating larger more visible leg veins with sclerotherapy, they are left with very small and very thin veins that annoy them.
 It is these types of leg veins that Dr Ed most typically treats with our Cutera Vascular Laser.

 Watch the attached video for a demonstration of just how quick and easy it is when using the Cutera Laser for spider vein treatment.

 Feel free to leave a comment below if you have any questions for Dr Ed about face or leg vein treatments.

 The DOC Clinic is a doctor driven cosmetic medical clinic based in the western suburb of Hoppers Crossing.
-Dr Ed also visits regional centres including Swan Hill, Cobram and Mansfield on a monthly basis.
+Dr Ed also visits regional centres including Swan Hill and Cobram on a monthly basis.
 For more information, contact us today on (03) 9021 6022.